-As my friend Debbie would remind me trianglepoint is so fun and so easy, and this quilt, which is on Material Obsession (look down a little way in the Be Content post) is a wonderful springboard for making a trianglepoint piece.
+As my friend Debbie would remind me trianglepoint is so fun and is a wonderful springboard for making a trianglepoint piece.
 You can see many of my pieces pictured through the article.

 Trianglepoint is a technique developed by Sherlee Lantz in the 1970’s which uses straight stitches to make equilateral triangles.
 Quilters might also call these 60 degree triangles, because all the angles are 60 degrees.

 Unlike right triangles, these are not half a square or rectangle, so they aren’t as intuitive to make, but once you learn the basic technique, they are so fun.
 You can now make hexagons and put many of them together to make larger triangles and wide stripes.

 Sherlee wrote a book, Trianglepoint, about the technique, which can often be found in used book shops and library and guild sales.
 Buy it if you find it.

 A single triangle is diagrammed above.
 There are two important things to notice about it.
 First, it must have an odd number of stitches, commonly 5, 7, or 9.
 Second, the stitches differ in length by two threads.
 Remember these two things and you’re on your way.

 You can make lines of triangles by alternating the direction of the points (up and down) and you can build larger triangles by making several rows of different lengths.

 That’s the key to Trianglepoint.
 You can large triangles and then divided them into diagonal stripes.
 That’s what I did in several of the pictured pieces, including the one above.